xrdocs/segment-routing/_conferences/2022-11-08-Alibaba-whitebox-SRv6-SONiC.md

 <img src="{{ 'images/2022-11-08-APSARA-DennisCai.jpg' | relative_url }}">
 &nbsp;

 **This device is a 12.8Tbps router that is SRv6 enabled**.
-The device also supports deep buffering, line-rate MACSec support, and HW-based telemetry.
+The device also supports deep buffers, line-rate MACSec support, and HW-based telemetry.

 <img src="{{ 'images/2022-11-08-APSARA-Alibaba-SRv6-router.jpeg' | relative_url }}">
 &nbsp;